 - Home air conditioner smells sweet

-These sweet, chemical odors are typically a sign that your air conditioner has a refrigerant leak.
-Your system needs this gas to move heat through copper coils, which can break out as time passes.
+These sweet, chemical odors are often a hint that your air conditioner is experiencing a refrigerant leak.
+Your system relies on this gas to shift heat through copper coils, which can break out over time.

-In addition to the weird smell, here are four other clues that you have a refrigerant leak.
+Besides the strange smell, here are four other hints that you are experiencing a refrigerant leak.

 - Bubbling or hissing sounds when your air conditioner is on.

-- It’s hard keeping your home cold or having your desired temperature.
+- Difficulty keeping your residence cool or reaching your programmed temperature.

 How You Can Repair It